LTLA/bioconductor.js/README.md

-For users who are very sure that they are only operating on a single instance of the object, or for those who wish to exploit pass-by-reference behavior to multiple multiple objects at once, we can use mutating setters.
+For users who are very sure that they are only operating on a single instance of the object, or for those who wish to exploit pass-by-reference behavior to multiple multiple objects at once, we can use mutating setters for slightly more efficiency.
 These are prefixed with `$` signs to indicate their potentially unexpected behavior.

 ```js